Toolchefs/kiko/README.md

 ```

 ## Running the tests
 We use nose for our unit tests.
-Currently we only support windows and osx, but feel free to create a run_linux.py file if you want to test it in that environment.
+Currently we support windows, osx and linux.
 Your MAYA_PLUG_IN_PATH and proper python paths must be set for the unit tests to succeed.

 Once you environment is set up, you can run the run_win.py, run_osx.py or run_linux.py files inside the kiko/unittests folder.
 Please note, you might have to edit these files to point to your maya and nuke executables, you might also need to edit your PYTHONPATH to include all relevant paths.